 - This utility is designed to run on a computer with Microsoft Deployment Toolkit installed.

-- The computer must have the Hyper-V management PowerShell modules installed.
+- The computer must have either the Hyper-V management PowerShell modules installed, or Virtual Box.

-- The primary function of this utility is to automate the production of WIM files from MDT task sequences.
+- The primary function of this utility is to automate the creation of wim files from MDT task sequences.

 - The utility requires at least PowerShell 5.0.

 - This utility has been tested on Windows 11, Windows 10, Windows Server 2019, Windows Server 2016 and Windows Server 2012 R2.

 This utility expects Oracle Virtual Box to be installed in the default location of:

 The utility will make changes to your customsettings.ini file, although it will make a backup first.
 These changes are necessary so that the build process runs automated.
 Depending on your environment, you may need to make additional changes to your customsettings.ini.